 NOTE 13(b) Equity-based Compensation Plans - In 2015, Alliant Energy's shareowners approved the Amended and Restated OIP, which permits the grant of shares of Alliant Energy common stock, restricted stock, restricted stock units, performance shares, performance units, and other stock-based or cash-based awards to key employees.
-At December 31, 2018, performance shares and restricted stock units (performance- and time-vesting) were outstanding under the Amended and Restated OIP, and 6.8 million shares of Alliant Energy's common stock remained available for grants under the Amended and Restated OIP.
+At December 31, 2019, performance shares and restricted stock units (performance- and time-vesting) were outstanding under the Amended and Restated OIP, and 6.4 million shares of Alliant Energy common stock remained available for grants under the Amended and Restated OIP.
 Alliant Energy satisfies share payouts related to equity awards under the Amended and Restated OIP through the issuance of new shares of its common stock.
 Alliant Energy also has the DLIP, which permits the grant of cash-based long-term awards, including performance units, restricted cash awards and restricted units, to certain key employees.
-At December 31, 2018, performance units and restricted units (performance- and time-vesting) were outstanding under the DLIP, and the the amount of nonvested restricted units was not material.
+At December 31, 2019, performance units and restricted units (performance- and time-vesting) were outstanding under the DLIP, and the amount of nonvested restricted units was not material.
 There is no limit to the number of grants that can be made under the DLIP and Alliant Energy satisfies all payouts under the DLIP through cash payments.
-Nonvested awards generally do not have non-forfeitable rights to dividends or dividends are paid to common shareowners.
+Nonvested awards generally do not have non-forfeitable rights to dividends or dividend equivalents when dividends are paid to common shareowners.
 A summary of compensation expense, including amounts allocated to IPL and WPL, and the related income tax benefits recognized for share-based compensation awards was as follows (in millions):

-Alliant Energy IPL WPL 2018 2017 2016 2018 2017 2016 2018 2017 2016 Compensation expense \$17.0 \$15.1 \$18.0 \$9.4 \$8.3 \$9.5 \$6.9 \$6.4 \$7.9 Income tax benefits 4.9 6.2 7.4 2.8 3.4 4.0 1.9 2.6 3.2
+Alliant Energy IPL WPL 2019 2018 2017 2019 2018 2017 2019 2018 2017 Compensation expense \$26.0 \$17.0 \$15.1 \$14.5 \$9.4 \$8.3 \$10.3 \$6.9 \$6.4 Income tax benefits 7.3 4.9 6.2 4.2 2.8 3.4 2.8 1.9 2.6

-As of December 31, 2018, Alliant Energy's, IPL's and WPL's total unrecognized compensation cost related to share-based compensation awards was \$4.9 million, \$2.7 million and \$2.1 million, respectively, which is expected to be recognized over a weighted average period of between one and two years.
-Share-based compensation expense is recognized on a straight-line basis over the requisite service periods and is primarily recorded in "Other operation and maintenance" in the income statements.
+As of December 31, 2019, Alliant Energy's, IPL's and WPL's total unrecognized compensation cost related to share-based compensation awards was\$5.4 million, \$3.0 million and \$2.2 million, respectively, which is expected to be recognized over a weighted average period of between one andtwo years.
+Share-based compensation expense is recognized on a straight-line basis over the requisite service periods and is recorded in "Other operation and maintenance" in the income statements.
+As of December 31, 2019, 343,396 shares were included in the calculation of diluted EPS related to the nonvested equity awards.